DragonSenses/Algorithms/LeetCode/66-plus-one/problem.md

     - **Input**: `digits = [9, 9, 9]`
     - **Output**: `[1, 0, 0, 0]`
     - **Explanation**: The array represents `999`.
 Incrementing by one gives `1000`.

+## **Algorithm**

+### Key Steps

+1. **Initialize Variables**:
+    - We don't need an explicit carry variable; instead, handle the logic directly within the loop.

+2. **Traverse the Array from Right to Left**:
+    - Start from the least significant digit and move towards the most significant digit.
+    - If the current digit is `9`, set it to `0`.
+    - If the current digit is not `9`, increment it by one and return the array.

+3. **Handle Edge Case**:
+    - If all digits were `9`, the loop will complete with all digits set to `0`.
+    - In this case, insert `1` at the beginning of the array.

+4. **Return the Resulting Array**:
+    - The updated array represents the incremented integer.